IBM/merlin-docs/docs/guides/platform/Install_MERLIN_Online.md

 ### Option 1: Install the operator with the OpenShift console

+IBM Cert Manager and Licensing operators needs to be installed in the cluster before Merlin operator installation.
+Here are the steps to install IBM Cert Manager operator using OpenShift console.

 - Log in to the OpenShift cluster's console.
+- Click Operators > OperatorHub.
+The OperatorHub page is displayed.
+- In the All Items field, enter IBM Cert Manager, the operator is displayed.
+- Click the IBM Cert Manager title, the operator window is displayed.
+- Click Install.
+The Install Operator page is displayed.
+- Enter the following values:

+  * Set the Namespace to be `ibm-cert-manager` in which to install the Operator.
+  * Set Update Channel to v4.2.
+  * Set Approval Strategy to Automatic.

+- Click Install button to install IBM Cert Manager operator.

+The installation process for the IBM Licensing Operator is very similar to that of the IBM Cert Manager.
+The only difference is the namespace for installation is `ibm-licensing`.

+After installing both the IBM Cert Manager and Licensing operators, follow the steps below to install the Merlin operator using the OpenShift console.

 - Click Operators > OperatorHub.
 The OperatorHub page is displayed.
 - In the All Items field, enter IBM i Modernization Engine for Lifecycle Integration.
 The Merlin Operator is displayed.
 - Click the IBM i Modernization Engine for Lifecycle Integration tile.
 The IBM i Modernization Engine for Lifecycle Integration window is displayed.